-How To Best Use Netflix: 7 Tips To Get The Most Out Of The Streaming Service
+8 Netflix Hacks To Get The Most Out Of Your Subscription

 Use The Browser Version For A Better Way To Find Titles

-I know, I know, you would think it's easier to use the Netflix app on your Roku, Apple TV, smart tv, or video game console, but the browser version, aka the original streaming method, is the way to go.
-The reasons to go this route are just about endless and just about all of them will make your streaming life much, much easier to navigate and enjoy.
+I know, you would think it's easier to use the Netflix app on your Roku, Apple TV, smart tv, or video game console, but the browser version, aka the original streaming method, is the way to go when it comes to browsing for content.
+The reasons to go this route are just about endless and just about all of them will make your streaming life much easier to navigate and enjoy.

-For starters, the browser version of Netflix has more options that are easier to maneuver than say the cumbersome Roku version that I use in my bedroom and living room.
-One thing I like to do is search for new movies, shows, documentaries, and stand-up comedy specials on my browser, add them to "My List," and then enjoy them on my other devices later on.
-Being able to actually read the descriptions of the different titles without squinting or jumping from my couch to get closer to my television is pretty nice, If I'm being honest.
+For starters, the browser version of Netflix has more options that are easier to maneuver than, say, the cumbersome Roku version that I use in my bedroom and living room.
+One thing I like to do is search for the best true crime documentaries on my browser, add them to "My List," and then enjoy them on my other devices later on.
+Being able to actually read the descriptions of the different titles without jumping from my couch to get closer to my television is pretty nice, If I'm being honest.

-Another reason the browser mode is so great is the inclusion of the "Latest" tab at the top of the screen that is split up into categories like "New TV Shows," "New Movies," and "Trending Now."
-The best categories in the section, however, are the "Coming This Week" and "Coming Next Week" tabs that give users the option to add the title to their queue once it becomes available.
-Add something now and you'll have a nice little surprise come Friday night.
+Another reason the browser mode is so great is the inclusion of the "New & Popular" tab at the top of the screen that shows you what’s trending, the latest additions, and titles that will soon be released.
+All you have to do is click on the “Remind Me” prompt and they’ll be added to your list upon release.

 Have you ever spent close to an hour searching through the lengthy list of genres, categories, and other lists on Netflix that seem like they were created by an evil robot obsessed with finding the most arbitrary and senseless ways of sorting movies?
 Don't worry, we all have.
 But there's a way to get around this: genre codes.

 There are literally hundreds of unique codes that will take users to a menu that shows every movie associated with that genre.
-For example, if you go to www.netflix.com/browse/genre/7442, you will be taken to what looks like your normal Netflix page, but it only includes "Adventures."
-The "Popular On Netflix," "Continue Watching," "Trending Now," and other tabs are all there, as well as more detailed breakdowns within the genre.

-If you've kicked your parents, siblings, and exes off your account but still have a spouse or children still using your account, why not set up separate profiles for each member of your household.
-My wife and I recently did this for our two young children so that our respective Netflix profiles wouldn't get bogged down with the tremendous amount of children's shows my 4-year-old daughter likes to watch during her allotted "screen time."

-Doing this saves everyone a lot of grief and makes the browsing and viewing experience that much better.
-Plus, you don't want to come downstairs to find your young child watching something like Ozark or The Witcher.
+For example, there are codes for genres like “adventures,” “biographical dramas,” “dramas based on books,” and so much more.

+If you would like to check out even more of these hidden genre codes, TechRadar has a fairly comprehensive breakdown of a lot of the better options.

+First and foremost, setting up “Kids” accounts for your children is a great idea because it prevents them from accessing not-so-kid-friendly shows and movies.
+Secondly, setting up multiple profiles prevents a situation where your Netflix algorithm (which makes suggestions based on your viewing habits) gets all out of whack because someone with access to your account spent a night watching a bunch of shows or movies you have no desire to watch.

+Doing this will avoid awkward conversations with your children after walking in on them breaking down the Squid Game ending to their siblings as well as those where your spouse tells you to quit watching so much junk on their account.

-Those Annoying Autoplay Trailers Can Be Turned Off
+You Can Turn Off Those Annoying Autoplay Trailers

 There's nothing worse than trying to read the description of a title on Netflix before those annoying autoplay trailers start up.
 And while some aren't as bad as others, the whole idea is nerve-racking to say the very least.